mir-dhaka/simple-id-generator/README.md

 # simple-id-generator
-very simple id generation in golang the main issue is it is using closure.
+very simple id generation in golang the main thing is it is using closure.